ello/wtf/_posts/help/2015-01-21-audio-and-video.md

 ## How do I add an audio or video file to my post?

 Paste a link to the sound or video file that you want to add to your post directly into the Omnibar.
 A preview of the embedded audio/video file will appear in your post!
-See [the examples below](#embed-examples).
+See the examples below.

-You can move the file up and down within your post using the arrow in the upper right-hand corner to position it where you want it.

-## Why does the original url remain once the sound or video preview appears?

-You get to choose whether you keep the url or not.
-It’s your post, after all!
-Deleting the url won’t delete the preview.

-## How can I tell sound and video files apart before playing them?

-Sound files have a round button; video has a square button.
-A video preview is rectangular because it is the proportion of the video, while a sound preview is square because it is based on the album’s cover art.

-## I don’t like the third party ads in embedded media and I never want to see them on Ello.
-How do I hide media that may have ads?

-Some of the sound and video services that users choose to post may include third party ads (including YouTube, Soundcloud, and others).
-Some people want to see this kind of media, and some people don’t, so on Ello we’ve given you a choice.

-If you don’t want to see media that may contain ads, you can hide it by going to your [Settings]({{ site.webapp_url }}/settings) page.
-Scroll to “Embedded Media”, and click YES to hide embedded media.

-Ello does not make money off third party advertisements, and will never sell user data.
-Read more about Ello’s ad-free policy [here](/wtf/about/ello-tracking-and-your-data/).

-## <a name="embed-examples"></a> Examples

 ## Youtube | `https://www.youtube.com/watch?v=l9XdkPsaynk`